aws-samples/amazon-sagemaker-studio-audit/05_Test_Lake_Formation_Access_Control_Policies.md

 You now test the implemented Lake Formation access control policies by opening Studio using both user profiles.
 For each user profile, you run the same Studio notebook containing Athena queries.
 You should see different query outputs for each user profile, matching the data permissions implemented earlier.

-1. Sign in to the console with IAM user `data-scientist-full`.
+1. Sign in to the console with the credentials associated to the first data scientist (`data-scientist-full`), based on your authentication method (AWS IAM, AWS SSO, or federation with an external IdP).
 2. On the SageMaker console, in the navigation pane, choose **Amazon SageMaker Studio**.
 3. On the **Studio Control Panel**, choose user name `data-scientist-full`.
 4. Choose **Open Studio**.